 the PAE-S shall validate the request and check if the PMAE-C is authorized to request service continuity update.

 If the PMAE-C is allowed to update service continuity and the PIN element is authorized, determines policy information for the PINE.
-After successful validation and authorization of PIN Element, the PAE-S shall:
+After successful validation and authorization of PMAE-C, the PAE-S shall:

 a) generate an HTTP 204 (No content) or an HTTP 200 (OK) response according to IETF RFC 9110 [4].
 In the HTTP 200 (OK) response message, the PAE-S: